carlosmaniero/Hue/README.md

 ### The external world

-The central idea of Helm is to work with the external world with some configurations and allow developers to focuses in the business logical.
+The central idea of Hue is to work with the external world with some configurations and allow developers to focuses in the business logical.

 To work with external world is always needed a `adapters` (*ie*: The HTTP